nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 permission policy is required for an existing contract, it can be done by replacing a transfer hook only.
 No storage migration of the FA2 ledger is required.
-- Transfer hooks could be used for purposes beyond permissioning such as implementing custom logic for a particular token application..
+- Transfer hooks could be used for purposes beyond permissioning such as implementing custom logic for a particular token application.

 ### Transfer Hook Specification

-The transfer hook is required to perform transfer operations.
 FA2 token contract has a single entry point to set the hook.
 If transfer hook is not set, FA2 token contract transfer operation MUST fail.
 Transfer hook is to be set by the token contract administrator before any transfers can happen.
 The concrete token contract implementation MAY impose additional restrictions on who may set the hook.
 If the set hook operation is not permitted, it MUST fail without changing existing hook configuration.

 For each transfer operation token contract MUST invoke transfer hook and return corresponding operation as part of the transfer entry point result.